Lucas-Erkana/html-css_js_template/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/Lucash2022/[name of repositor].git
+- On the terminal run this command git clone [link to repository].git

 - Go to the repository folder using command prompt cd [name of repository].